 Sassi di Matera

 The most famous part of Matera are the "Sassi di Matera", which are ancient cave dwellings spread throughout the town.
-The Sassi are divided into two main sections: Sasso Barisano and Sasso Caveoso.
+The Sassi are divided into two main parts: Sasso Barisano and Sasso Caveoso.
 These areas are a labyrinth of narrow streets, staircases and picturesque squares that create a unique and fascinating atmosphere.

 Matera has become a popular destination for filmmakers due to its authentic and dramatic appearance.
-It has been used as a backdrop for many films, including Mel Gibson's famous film "The Passion of the Christ".
+It has been used as a backdrop for many films, including Mel Gibson's famous "The Passion of the Christ".
 In 2019, Matera was named European Capital of Culture, attracting even more visitors and artists from all over the world.

 What to visit